npsedhain/anup-sedhain/content/posts/work-life.md

 #### Disclaimer

 This will probably undergo countless changes before it gets published somewhere (if it ever does).
-But this is my space and it is just the way I intended to be (minus some changes in favor of my work place).
+But this is my space and it is just the way I intended it to be (minus some changes in favor of my work place).

 ----